-Human trafficking is the world's fastest growing criminal enterprise and is an estimated $32 billion-a-year global industry.
+Human trafficking is among the world's fastest growing criminal enterprises and is an estimated $150 billion-a-year global industry.
 It is a form of modern day slavery that profits from the exploitation of our most vulnerable populations.
-Attorney General Harris is focused on combating the pervasive issue of human trafficking in California and has made it one of her top priorities.
+It involves controlling a person or group through force, fraud, or coercion to exploit the victims for forced labor, sexual exploitation, or both.
+Human trafficking strips victims of their freedom and violates our nation's promise that every person in the United States is guaranteed basic human rights.
+It is also a crime.
+Attorney General Becerra is focused on combating the pervasive issue of human trafficking in California and has made it one of his top priorities.

 Related Press Releases